 You can get stressed from a personal illness.
+You can get stressed from reading the news and watching TV.
 You can get stressed from having disputes with your family and from the struggles of growing up together.
 You can have stress from social relationships that are just not working for your benefit, and you can get stress from your job.
 You may have a fear of losing your job.
 Job-related pressure is the top

 Now, why would you want to manage stress at all?
 Why would you want to manage something that’s not real, that’s self-created and self-inflicted.
 Stress is a mental construct to deal with pain.
 Pain is very real.
 When you are working at your desk, you may feel back pain, neck pain, and even hand pain as you type.
 You may feel eye strain and difficulty in sleeping as a result of your job.

 Pain is very real, but what’s not real is the stress that you have to undergo to deal with that pain, whether your threats are real or imagined, there is a certain level of anxiety and stress that is produced by your mind.